drothermel/frontend_practice/arxiv_viewer_v1/README.md

-# Arxiv Viewer V1: Via JSON & Table
+# Arxiv Viewer V1: Add Types, View in JSON and as Table

 Goal was to get the arxiv output in a more typesafe version & display in JSON and as a basic table.